applidget/psdock3/README.md

 1. you don't specify any stdio and launch `psdock` from a pseudo-tty (terminal, ssh ...)
 2. you specify a "remote location" (for example tcp://localhost:9999 or tls://localhost:422)

-It won't be considered interactive if it's launched from another program or if it points to a standard file.

 In the first case, we just put the current terminal in raw mode and everything get passed to the tty inside the container (basically this means Ctrl+C and everything else can be used as is).